 What is covered?
-What is the limit? ې What will I pay?
-In-network Out-of-network Skilled nursing facility care 60 days / year Deductible, then 20% coinsurance Not covered
+What is the limit?
+What w ill I pay?
+In-network Out-of-network Skilled nursing facility care 60 days / year Deductible, then 30% coinsurance Not covered

-What services are included?
-Room and board Skilled nursing services Supplies and drugs Skilled nursing care during some stages of recovery Skilled rehabilitation provided by physical, occupational, or speech therapists while in a skilled nursing facility Active supervision by your provider while in the skilled nursing facility What is excluded?
-(PBC HMO pays 0%) Acute nursing care Skilled nursing facility stay not immediately following hospitalization Skilled nursing care outside of a hospital or skilled nursing facility Related benefit information For information about getting care in your home, see At-Home Care.
-For acute nursing care, see Hospital.
+Room and board Skilled nursing services What services are Supplies and drugs included?
+Skilled nursing care during some stages of recovery Skilled rehabilitation provided by physical, occupational, or speech therapists while in a skilled nursing facility Active supervision by your provider while in the skilled nursing facility Acute nursing care What is excluded?
+(PBC HMO pays 0%) Skilled nursing facility stay not immediately following hospitalization (FBC TIMO pays 070) Skilled nursing care outside of a hospital or skilled nursing facility Related benefit information For information about getting care in your home, see At-Home Care.
+For acute nursing care, see Hospital .
 See Ambulance for transportation services that are covered when going from the hospital to a skilled nursing facility.